 The Dell XPS 15 might just be incredible enough to tempt hardcore Mac users.
 It’s easily the best laptop for photo editing at present, and in a lot of ways, the best laptop (period).
 Combining staggering power in a stylish thin and light chassis, this laptop doesn’t hold back when it comes to internals and features that improve your computing experience overall.
 Among those amazing features are a gorgeous bright display with 500 nits of brightness, an extremely comfortable keyboard, impressive speakers, and a terrific trackpad.
 We’re not saying that this laptop is perfect, but our coveted 5 out of 5 rating should speak for itself.

 Read the full review: Dell XPS 15

 This laptop's claim to fame is being the smallest 13.3-inch laptop on the market.
 It's slim screen bezel helps contribute to a svelte 304mm x 200mm x 15mm form that needs to be held to be truly appreciated.
+But it’s also among the best laptop for photo editing.
 The XPS 13's screen is touch-sensitive, and it boasts a similar resolution and pixel density to the MacBook and Surface Book.
 Image quality is more in line with the ZenBook though, falling slightly short on colour and contrast intensity compared to Apple and Microsoft's displays.
 A highly portable package with little compromise other than battery life.

 Read the full review: Dell XPS 13